 For example, if your average donor is a female between 40 and 65 that attends church you might create appeals to have published in bulletins of local churches.
 You might also ask to speak to congregations or women’s groups.
 You might try to get asked to speak at other female-focused groups that have a religious theme.

 4. 7 Donor Touches

-As part of your annual development plan, you should have a minimum of 7 donor touches scheduled annually.
+As part of your annual development plan and efforts to gain and retain donors, you should have a minimum of 7 donor touches scheduled annually.
 This does NOT mean 7 ‘asks’.
 Some ‘asks’ are fine, but not 7.
 Please don’t ‘thask’ either.
 That is the not-so-clever art of thanking and asking in the same breath (or mailing as is often the case).
 Your donor touches need to be planned and intentional.
 Some suggestions might be birthday cards, anniversary calls on the date of the donor’s first gift, holiday mailings, newsletters, event invites, and lunch or coffee, etc.